ibm-cloud-docs/connected-trade-platform/white-paper.md

 - Post-fulfillment
     - Lack of data to support regulatory reporting, tracking, discrepancy analysis

-These are just a few of the many key factors that we see driving transformational change within trade and supply chain processes.
+These are just a few of the many key factors that {{site.data.keyword.IBM_notm}} sees as driving transformational change within trade and supply chain processes.

 ### Transitioning from a fragmented to a data-driven supply chain
 {: #data-driven-supply-chain}